leros-dev

 Leros Versions and Compilers

-Current Version
+Initial Version

 The initial version of Leros was designed as a 16-bit accumulator machine and written in VHDL.
 Besides writing assembly programs a Java JVM for microcontroller has been ported to support Leros.
 Also a software simulator written in Java is available.

-To provide a reasonable target for C programs we will extend Leros to 32 bits and rewrite the hardware description in Chisel.
+To provide a reasonable target for C programs, we will extend Leros to 32 bits and rewrite the hardware description in Chisel.
 We will try to make Leros to be configurable being 16 or 32 bits.
 LLVM will be adapted for Leros32 and feedback from this compiler backend may result in changes in the instruction set.
 This may break the compatibility with the VHDL version of Leros and the Java compiler.

-We aim to provide enough documentation and simulators so that this version can be used in teaching of basic computer architecture.
+We aim to provide enough documentation and simulators so that this version can be used in the teaching of basic computer architecture.